WARNING: This product contains nicotine. Nicotine is an addictive chemical.

 It is important to note that in addition to all of the benefits THC-O has to offer, there are some potentially adverse properties.
 THC-O is known to slow down reaction time, due to its interaction with the Basal Ganglia, which regulates the brain’s signal to the body to initiate movement.

-Because of this, activities like driving or operating machinery should not be attempted while or after using delta 8 carts.
+Because of this, activities like driving or operating machinery should not be attempted while or after using delta 8.

-If you are interested in THC-O, go for a product that is made from USA Grown hemp and uses only natural terpenes as flavor additives.
+If you are interested in THC-O, go for a product that is made from US grown hemp, and uses only natural terpenes as flavor additives.
 As always, be sure to do your research and make wise decisions when it comes to any alternative THC products.

 Leave a comment